GusBusDraws/arecibo-decoded/README.md

 ## Change log
 ### 2024-12-06
+- Add option to increase or decrease speed with arrow keys
 - Enable fullscreen
 - Add message data to a preload function to enable loading without server
 - Add video reverse function to README